Using data from our latest annual broker review which tested more than a dozen different online brokers

-To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
+First, we will break down the commission charges of both brokers for placing stock and options trades.
 Scottrade, with its regular stock trades costing $6.95, is more expensive than Ally Invest's rate of $4.95 per trade.
 With options, the base fees charged are $6.95 (Scottrade) and $4.95 (Ally Invest).
-Contracts are pricier at Scottrade, costing $0.70 versus $0.65 at Ally Invest, a difference of $0.05 per contract.
-Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review
+Option contracts are pricier at Scottrade, costing $0.70 versus $0.65 at Ally Invest.
+Instead of flat rate fees, several brokers charge a per-share fee instead.
+For a complete review of trading charges, read our full online broker reviews

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-Both Scottrade and Ally Invest have virtual trading.
-Taking a look at mobile trading, Ally Invest supports the iPhone App and Android App while Scottrade supports the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Ally Invest while clients at Scottrade can have Checking Accounts, Savings Accounts and Debit Cards.
-On the whole, when it comes to tools, research, and trading on the go, Both Scottrade and Ally Invest found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2014.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Scottrade makes virtual trading available to clients, while Ally Invest does not.
+For mobile trading, Scottrade and Ally Invest both have a iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Ally Invest while Scottrade offers Checking Accounts, Savings Accounts and Debit Cards.
+All factors considered, when it comes to platform tools, research, and mobile trading, both Scottrade and Ally Invest found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

 Overall, Scottrade comes out on top with 4.00 stars over Ally Invest's 3.50 stars.